-The Northwest Territories’ 2030 Energy Strategy (Energy Strategy) sets out the Government of the Northwest Territories’ (GNWT) long-term approach to supporting secure, affordable and sustainable energy supply and use in the NWT.
-The goal of this strategy is to guide the development of secure, affordable, and sustainable energy for transportation, heat and electricity, support energy efficiency and conservation, and promote renewable and alternative energy solutions for the NWT.
+The 2030 Energy Strategy (Strategy) sets out the Government of the Northwest Territories’ (GNWT) long-term approach to supporting secure, affordable and sustainable energy in the NWT.
+The Strategy is being implemented along with the Climate Change Strategic Framework (CCSF) and the NWT Carbon Tax.

-The Energy Strategy was developed through extensive public engagement that included regional workshops with residents, communities, businesses, Indigenous governments and other stakeholders across the NWT.
-What we heard is that we need to address climate change, address energy affordability, and develop the NWT’s energy potential.
+The Strategy was developed through extensive public engagement that included regional workshops with residents, communities, businesses, Indigenous governments and other stakeholders across the NWT.
+What we heard is that we need to address climate change, energy affordability, and develop the NWT’s energy potential.

-For the Energy Strategy to be successful, the GNWT and its partners—including utilities, governments, communities, residents, business, industry and non-government organizations—must work together, be flexible, and seek funding and investment opportunities.
+For the Strategy to be successful, the GNWT and its partners—including utilities, governments, communities, residents, business, industry and non-government organizations—must work together, be flexible, and seek funding and investment opportunities.

 By 2030, the NWT will have a secure, affordable and sustainable energy system that is less dependent on fossil fuels, and contributes to the economic, social and environmental wellbeing of the Territory and its residents.
-The GNWT will achieve this vision by following guiding principles in decision making that include shared responsibility, Indigenous and community engagement, leading by example, as well as transparency and accountability.
+The GNWT will achieve this vision by following guiding principles in decision-making that include shared responsibility, Indigenous and community engagement, leading by example, as well as transparency and accountability.